You don’t have to be a runner or a lifter. You can be both. In fact, it’s best to be both.

 Without spending time strengthening your muscles and building endurance in them, you’ll soon find yourself with niggles in the knees, the calves, or the glutes.
 Pain and tightness in these areas are common when clocking up the kilometres and is typically caused by weak muscles.

 Resistance training for runners is a no brainer.
 The question isn’t should you but is often how can you

 Fitting it all in

-When combining two types of fitness training into your routine, the concern is usually fitting both in without feeling like you’re slowing your progress with one.
+When combining two fitness training types into your routine, the concern is usually fitting both in without feeling like you’re slowing your progress somewhere.

 The frequency at which you train is always up to you.
 There’s no golden rule.
-It all depends on your goals and focuses.
+It all depends on your goals.

-If you’re main goal is to progress with running, you might want to aim for 3 runs per week and 1 or 2 strength sessions.
-If that all seems a bit much, aim for 2 runs a week and 1 strength session.
+If your main goal is to progress with running, you might want to aim for 2-3 runs per week and 1-2 strength sessions.
 Frequency always depends on where you are now and where you want to be.
 But a split like this will let you progress with running and support your efforts with strength training.

-If your main goal is strength or muscle mass, you might want to aim for 4 strength sessions per week and 1 or 2 runs.
-Again, if that seems a lot, bring it down a bit.
+If your main goal is strength, you might want to aim for 3-4 resistance sessions per week and 1-2 runs.

 What will dictate your routine more than anything is understanding and abiding by your rest days.

 Rest and recovery are just as important as the activity itself.
 Your body needs time to relax, repair, and re-energize.
 For strength training, rest days are vital.
 The work you do in the gym will cause exercise-induced damage to your muscles which they need time to rebuild and repair from to get bigger and stronger.
 This needs to be factored into your training plans.
 Avoid working the same muscle groups day after day.
 Split your workouts to give muscle groups enough time to recover.